asmis11/video-content-moderation/README.md

 •	Averaged softmax outputs across frames.
 •	Result: SOTA accuracy on image-based scenes but lacks audio/text context.
 ________________________________________
-Why Phase 5 and 6 Are the Best
+Why Phase 5 and 6 Are the Best?
 ✅ 3D CNN (Phase 5) is best when your compute budget allows and you want a deep, video-only model that "understands" motion.
 ✅ Fusion Model (Phase 6) is best for hackathon deployment because:
 •	It uses all three modalities.